Which is Better: UPS vs NPS vs OPS

 What is the Unified Pension Scheme (UPS)?

-The Unified Pension Scheme (UPS) aims to enhance post-retirement financial security for government employees.
+The Unified Pension Scheme (UPS) is a pension plan that aims to enhance post-retirement financial security for government employees.
 It provides monthly pensions based on years of service, with added benefits.
 The scheme ensures a steady income after retirement and includes basic protection against inflation.
 UPS is meant to simplify and unify pension benefits under one system, making it easier for eligible government employees to plan their future with more financial stability..

 NPS Calculator